-Questions relating to the grants.gov registration process, system requirements, how an application form works, or the submittal process must be directed to grants.gov at 1-800-518-4726 or support@grants.gov.
+Questions relating to the Grants.gov registration process, system requirements, how an application form works, or the submittal process must be directed to Grants.gov at 1-800-518-4726 or support@grants.gov.
 DOE cannot answer these questions.

-Please only contact the grants.gov help desk for questions related to grants.gov.
+• Please only contact the Grants.gov help desk for questions related to Grants.gov.

 For help with PAMS, click the "External User Guide" link on the PAMS website, https://pamspublic.science.energy.gov/.
 You may also contact the PAMS Help Desk, which can be reached Monday through Friday, 9AM - 5:30 PM Eastern Time.
-Telephone: (855) 818-1846 (toll free) or (301) 903-9610, Email: sc.pams-helpdesk@science.doe.gov.
-All submission and inquiries about this Funding Opportunity Announcement should reference DE-FOA-0001641.
+Telephone: (855) 818-1846 (toll-free) or (301) 903-9610, email: sc.pams-helpdesk@science.doe.gov.
+All submission and inquiries about this FOA should reference DE-FOA-0001604.

-Please contact the PAMS help desk for technological issues with the PAMS system.
+• Please contact the PAMS help desk for technological issues with the PAMS system.

-Questions regarding the specific program areas and technical requirements may be directed to the technical contacts listed for each program within the FOA or below.
+Questions regarding the specific program areas and technical requirements may be directed to the technical contacts listed for each subprogram within the FOA or below.

-Please contact the program staff with all questions not directly related to the grants.gov or PAMS systems.
+• Please contact the relevant program staff with questions not directly related to the Grants.gov or PAMS systems.